rothdearl/VirtruTechnicalAssignment/README.md

 setup.bat
 ```

-If errors regarding an "externally-managed-environment" occur during setup, pass `--break-system-packages` as a
+Dependencies are installed in the user packages but if and error regarding an "externally-managed-environment" occurs
-parameter to the script.
+during setup, pass `--break-system-packages` as a parameter to the script.
 Example:

 **Mac/Linux:**